nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 **Note:** In the `/etc/harmony-ap/clientauthentication.xml` configuration examples, the `disableCNCheck` attribute specifies whether it is checked if the host name specified in the URL matches the host name specified in the Common Name (CN) of the server's certificate.
-In the examples the value is `true` which means that the check is disabled and self-signed certificates can be used.
-However, in production environment the value should be set to `false` which means that the check is enabled and self-signed certificates can not be used.
-Also, in the default configuration the value of the `disableCNCheck` attribute  is `false`.
+In the examples the value is `true` which means that the check is disabled.
+However, in production environment the value should be set to `false`.
+In the default configuration the value of the `disableCNCheck` attribute is `false`.

 #### 2.3.1 One-Way SSL